-Lecturer in Theatre and Performance
+Lecturer of Theatre and Performance

 Alex Correia is a New York City–based freelance theatre director, educator, and actor.
 He served as resident director at INTAR Theatre in New York City from 2007 to 2009 and director of INTAR’s Actors Collective from 2006 to 2009.
 He has developed new plays at INTAR, the Lark Play Development Center, the MFA dramatic writing program at New York University, and the MFA playwriting program at Hunter College.